ditaa99/genLang/README.md

 This project is an educational software focused on formal languages and automata theory.
 It aims to assist students in understanding the process of generating a formal language from a given grammar.

+## Deployed Version
+The project is deployed and can be accessed here: https://formallanguages-a8aa1.web.app/

 ## Table of Contents

 - [Description](#description)